 Disney's Mulan remake collects US$23.2 million at Chinese box offices

-LOS ANGELES: Walt Disney Co's live-action remake of Mulan pulled in US$23.2 million over the weekend at box offices in China, a slow start for the big-budget epic about a Chinese folk hero in its most important theatrical market.
+LOS ANGELES: Walt Disney's live-action remake of Mulan pulled in US$23.2 million over the weekend at box offices in China, a slow start for the big-budget epic about a Chinese folk hero in its most important theatrical market.

 The debut for Mulan fell short of director Christopher Nolan's Tenet, which grossed US$29.8 million in China a week earlier.
 Unlike Tenet, Mulan was tailored to draw big audiences in the country.